daranzolin/daranzolin.github.io/_posts/2018-10-14-twitter-life.markdown

 <img src="/img/blog/twitter-area2.png" alt="twitter-area2" align="center"/>

 I think it checks out!
-The small uptick in news/politics accounts probably coincides with the 2016 election,my timeline is still dominated by #rstats, and there is a visible emergence of GIS accounts.
+The small uptick in news/politics accounts probably coincides with the 2016 election, my timeline is still dominated by #rstats, and there is a visible emergence of GIS accounts.
+I wonder what phase 4 will be...